KavyaSingh236/KavyaSingh236/README.md

 ## Hi there 👋

-I'm Kavya B Singh, a passionate developer with a knack for building intuitive and efficient web applications.
+I'm Kavya Singh, a passionate developer with a knack for building intuitive and efficient web applications.
 I enjoy exploring new technologies and applying them to solve real-world problems.

 ### 🚀 Projects
 - [KodeLive](https://github.com/KavyaSingh236/KodeLive): A powerful real-time collaborative coding environment.